mukul-shaunik/finalProjectND/README.md

 * Apache2 Web Server
 * PostgreSQL
 * Python2, Flask and SQLAlchemy
-## Configuration chnages made
+## Configuration changes made on the server
-* Configured ufw for 80, 123, 2200
+* Configured ufw for 80, 123, 2200.
 * Configured the local timezone to UTC.
 * Configured the psql to disallow remote connections.
-* Stopped Root ssh login
+* Stopped Root ssh login.
+* Changed the apache2 000-default.conf in /etc/apache2/sites-available directory to point to the Item catalog application wsgi file.
+* Updgraded all the installed packages to the latest version.
+* Created a grader user and gave sudo access.
 ## Third Party resources and other configurations
 * Used nginx to route the request for https domain name.
 * Used Google Oauth2 to implement login fuctionality in the project